Next time you’re forehead-smashingly bored, check out the mission statements of the Fortune 500, including this gem from supermarket giant Albertsons:

 “Guided by relentless focus on our five imperatives, we will constantly strive to implement the critical initiatives required to achieve our vision.
 In doing this, we will deliver operational excellence in every corner of the Company and meet or exceed our commitments to the many constituencies we serve.
 All of our long-term strategies and short-term actions will be molded by a set of core values that are shared by each and every associate.”

 Mission and vision statements should inspire and provide employees with direction and clarity of purpose.
-Albertsons’ statement instead makes me want to stab myself in the ear with a screwdriver.
+Albertsons’ statement makes me want to stab myself in the ear with a screwdriver.

 “The Company’s primary objective is to maximize long-term stockholder value, while adhering to the laws of the jurisdictions in which it operates and at all times observing the highest ethical standards.”